lhindman/cs121-mod02-examples/README.md

     - When prompted for number of miles enter: **12**, when prompted for the gallons of fuel used enter: **two**  What is the result and why?

     - When prompted for number of miles enter: **12**, when prompted for the gallons of fuel used enter: **2**  What is the result and why?

+## Type Conversion Experimentation
+1. Open *ConversionFun.java*, read the code and run it to ensure it functions properly.
+Then work through each of the experiments below and record your observations.
+    - Add code to output Volume 3 where volume3 is calculated as shown below.
+What is the result and why?
+    ```
+    volume3 = PI * radiusCubed * (4 / 3);
+    ```

+    - Add code to output Volume 4 where volume4 is calculated as shown below.
+What is the result and why?
+    ```
+    volume4 = 4 / (3 * PI) * radiusCubed;
+    ```

+1. Open *CookieFun.java*, read the code and run it to ensure it functions properly.
+Then work through each of the experiments below and record your observations.
+    - Update the cookiesPerFriend expression as shown below.
+What is the result and why?
+    ```
+    cookiesPerFriend = (double) (numCookies / numFriends);
+    ```

+## User Input Experimentation